riips/AIC24_Track1_YACHIYO_RIIPS/README.md

 # CVPRW2024: Overlap Suppression Clustering for Offline Multi-Camera People Tracking

-This is the official repository for the 8th NVIDIA AI City Challenge (2024) Track 1: Multi-Camera People Tracking. [[Arxiv]](https://arxiv.org/pdf/2404.xxxxx.pdf) (Note: The link will be updated once it's published.)
+The highest HOTA submission in the 8th NVIDIA AI City Challenge (2024) Track 1: Multi-Camera People Tracking.
+This submission placed 2nd place in the competition due to its offline tracking algorithm.
+[[Arxiv]](https://arxiv.org/pdf/2404.xxxxx.pdf) (Note: The link will be updated once it's published.)

 ## Dataset Availability